-In Thailand, when it floods, life goes on as normal as much as possible, even if it means standing in waist-high water to do what you’d normally do while dry on a normal Bangkok day.
+In Thailand, when it floods, life goes on as normal as much as possible, even if it means standing in waist-high water to do what you would normally do while dry on a normal Bangkok day.

 The sky train however is still running, and will continue to run until flood water reaches 1.5 meters on the road (around four and a half feet).
 When it does, the whole sky train line will be shut down the entire way acros Bangkok, as the train’s electricity hub is housed at the end of the line, right where the worst flood waters are.

-Thai Resilience – I’ve lived in Thailand for almost a decade and have always admired the resilience of the Thais.
+Thai Resilience – I have lived in Thailand for almost a decade and have always admired the resilience of the Thais.
 They put up with anything duriing a crisis, rarely complain, and just get on with their lives, even if it means a supreme struggle to do it.
-They smile all the time while they’re doing it too.
+They smile all the time while they are doing it too.

-In Bangkok’s current horrendous floods (and unless you’re here, you really can’t appreciate how incredibly bad it is, now that over 2 million people are literally living their lives in water), the Thai’s resilience continues on as normal.
+In Bangkok’s current horrendous floods (and unless you are here, you really can’t appreciate how incredibly bad it is, now that over 2 million people are literally living their lives in water), the Thai’s resilience continues on as normal.